Stomal therapy nurse salary: what WOC nurses earn in 2026

 ZipRecruiter (2026): average WOC nurse salary of $114,377/year.
 ZipRecruiter’s figures tend to skew high due to posted-job-salary data, which reflects advertised compensation rather than actual compensation.

-Cross-referencing these sources, the picture for CWOCN-certified staff-level WOC nurses nationally is approximately $88,000–$106,000 at the median, with meaningful variation by state, setting, and experience level.
-Non-certified nurses performing wound or ostomy care tasks (without CWOCN/CWON) typically earn in the $75,000–$88,000 range.
+Cross-referencing these sources, the picture for CWOCN-certified staff-level WOC nurses nationally is approximately $92,000–$110,000 at the median, with meaningful variation by state, setting, and experience level.
+Non-certified nurses performing wound or ostomy care tasks (without CWOCN/CWON) typically earn closer to the general RN median for their market.

 Where WOC nursing sits relative to the general RN market